 Sony hasn’t confirmed any titles for its next-gen system yet, but the company has announced plenty of IPs currently in production.
 It has also been reported that Sony is planning to acquire way more exclusive titles.

-Kojima’s Death Stranding, Naughty Dog’s The Last of Us Part II, and Ghost of Tsushima by Sucker Punch Productions are three major first-party exclusives that still have no release date.
-Sony opting to skip E3 2019 suggests the company isn’t looking to add major upcoming titles to the PS4 and is prepping next-gen announcements.
+Kojima’s Death Stranding, Naughty Dog’s The Last of Us Part II, and Ghost of Tsushima by Sucker Punch Productions are three major first-party exclusives that will have 2020 release date on the PS4.
+It will come to know surprise if they all get a next-gen update or rerelease when PS5 comes out.

 Check out the trailers for each potential PS5-exclusive game below.